-- 7.3.1 The timing of Land Use Bylaw Amendment applications initiated by private landowners shall be at the discretion of the landowners. - 7.3.2 A plan of subdivision shall be prepared by a qualified Alberta Land Surveyor. - 7.3.3 Lot boundaries shall be determined at the time of subdivision in accordance with the requirements of the Land Use Bylaw. - 7.3.4 Prior to future commercial and industrial subdivision approval, subdivision applications may require a biophysical assessment, a traffic impact assessment, a storm water management study, a geotechnical report and any other documentation deemed necessary by the subdivision or development authority. - 7.3.5 Detailed subdivision designs must provide the required setbacks to all oil and gas installations. - 7.3.6 A historical or archaeological assessment of any land may be required at the time of subdivision in accordance with the Provincial regulations. - 7.3.7 Consent of Alberta Transportation is required before land can be subdivided or a development permit submitted within 1,600 metres of a numbered highway.
-As such, all subdivisions must be circulated to Alberta Transportation for review and comment prior to approval by Lac La Biche County.
+- 7.3.1 The timing of Land Use Bylaw Amendment applications initiated by private landowners shall be at the discretion of the landowners. - 7.3.2 A plan of subdivision shall be prepared by a qualified Alberta Land Surveyor. - 7.3.3 Lot boundaries shall be determined at the time of subdivision in accordance with the requirements of the Land Use Bylaw. - 7.3.4 Prior to future commercial and industrial subdivision approval, subdivision applications may require a biophysical assessment, a traffic impact assessment, a storm water management study, a geotechnical report and any other documentation deemed necessary by the subdivision or development authority. - 7.3.5 Detailed subdivision designs must provide the required setbacks to all oil and gas installations. - 7.3.6 A historical or archaeological assessment of any land may be required at the time of subdivision in accordance with the Provincial regulations. - 7.3.7 All subdivisions and development must be circulated to Alberta Transportation and Alberta Environment and Parks for review and comment prior to approval by Lac La Biche County in accordance with the Municipal Government Act.

-- 7.3.8 All future development within close proximity of the powerlines and pipelines must meet minimum setback requirements as required by federal, provincial and County regulations. - 7.3.9 All future development must meet the requirements outlined within the County's Land Use Bylaw. - 7.3.10 All development permit applications may require a geotechnical report prior to development permit approval. - 7.3.11 Additional technical studies may be required by the County as part of a development permit application.
+- 7.3.8 All future development within close proximity of the powerlines and pipelines must meet minimum setback requirements as required by federal, provincial and Lac La Biche County regulations. - 7.3.9 All future development must meet the requirements outlined within Lac La Biche County's Land Use Bylaw. - 7.3.10 All development permit applications may require a geotechnical report prior to development permit approval. - 7.3.11 Additional technical studies may be required by Lac La Biche County as part of a development permit application.
 These studies may include, but are not limited to, transportation impact assessments and potable water assessments.